 And this construction is actually very unnatural because it picks "X" as a preferred observable in whose basis the wave vector should be (artificially) separated into the probability densities and phases

 Configurations (I prefer "q" instead of "X", because "X" is associated with usual space, while "q" is associated with configuration space) play indeed a special role.
 But this is the same special role they play in the Lagrange formalism as well as in Hamilton-Jacobi theory.
-Above are very beautiful, useful approaches.
+Both are very beautiful, useful approaches.
 I don't remember to have heard any objections that the Lagrange formalism is unnatural, because it picks "q" as a preferred observable.
 Instead, the Lagrange formalism is an extremely important tool in modern physics, in quantum field theory as well as in general relativity.
 Moreover, this "segregation" is a very natural one: If nothing changes, the configuration remains the same, while the velocities have to be zero.
 Instead, I have found the symmetry between such different things as position and momentum in the Hamilton equations (and, similarly, in the canonical approach to quantum theory) always strange and unnatural, (even if, because of its symmetry, beautiful).

 So why lumo does not fight against segregation in the Lagrange formalism?
 The segregation is the same, the poor momentum variables are degraded to the role of "derivatives".
 (Or maybe he does?
 I have not checked.
 Anyway, the important role of the Lagrange formalism in modern science, which is based on exactly the same "segregation", is a fact which shows that there is nothing wrong with this particular segregation.)